Family Pay Option FAQs

 Students are eligible to take courses until they have completed their fourth year of high school or reached the graduation date given in the initial application, whichever is earlier.

-Eligibility for College Now Family Pay Option pricing expires at graduation from high school, as established at the time of admission as a College Now student.
-Fifth-year high school students are not eligible for College Now Family Pay Option pricing.
+Eligibility for Dual Enrollment Family Pay Option pricing expires at graduation from high school, as established at the time of admission as a Dual Enrollment student.
+Fifth-year high school students are not eligible for Dual Enrollment Family Pay Option pricing.

 What if I decide to take a semester off?